Opsi/alchemy-game/docs/concepts.md

 - total.knowledge > 4: See Skills-Box (with two potion-recipes)
 - total.skills > 0: See "Learned" Skills Tab
 - total.skills > 0 && runningActivity == 'none': "Auto Search"-Skill becomes learnable
-- total.knownPotionRecipes > 0: See Brew-Box (each Potion with its own progressbar)
+- total.knownPotionRecipes > 0:
+  - See Brew-Box (each Potion with its own progressbar)
+  - Add Brew-Queue (size 3)
+  - Costs of Potions will be paid when it is put in the queue
 - total.brewedPotions > 0: See Drink-Box
 - total.drankPotions > 0: See Effects-Box (in Drink Box)
 - total.brewedPotions > 9: "Sell Potions"-Skill becomes learnable
 - learnedSkill.sellPotions: See Sell-Box (Table with randomized orders)
-- total.earnedGold > 0: See Buy-Tab in the Sell-Box
+- total.earnedGold > 0:
+  - Skill-Box becomes "Skills and Equipment"-Box
+  - "Learned-Tab" becomes "Learned and Bought"-Tab
+  - "Item-Skills" become learnable
 - boughtItem.livingRatTrap: See Rats-Box with caught rats amount
 - total.caughtRats > 0: See convert-to-ingredients button (with ingredients amount)
 - total.caughtRats > 0 && learnedSkill.lovePotion && learnedSkill.intelligencePotion: "Tame Rats"-Skill becomes learnable